mousepawmedia/devdocs/network/source/guides/environment.rst

 These fonts are all 100% free and open source, so they're great additions to your font collection anyhow!

-..
-NOTE:: The font ``Hack`` is included, which we highly recommend for use
+..  note:: The font ``Hack`` is included, which we highly recommend for use
     in your editor or IDE!

 For instructions, see :ref:`fonts`.